Last updated on August 4th, 2022 at 08:51 pm

 Remember that flora and dry vegetation also serve as fuels.

 Microburst even further increases the level of wind in the environment and increases the temperature.
-As a result, it becomes almost impossible to fight the battle against the wildfires.
+As a result, it becomes almost impossible to fight the battle against wildfires.
 Undoubtedly, dry thunderstorms are the primary source that gives rise to massive wildfires.

 The Potential For Dust Storms